Everything You Need To Know About 'Children's Online Privacy Protection Act (COPPA)'

 6 - To protect the security and confidentiality of the personal information collected from children, website operators must take reasonable measures.

-Is Children's Online Privacy Protection Act effective?
+Is the Children's Online Privacy Protection Act effective?

 The law protects children's online privacy by requiring websites to follow strict guidelines to protect children's privacy online.
 Parents must consent before companies collect or share information about their children, and they must limit how the data they collect can be used.
 Companies that violate COPPA can face costly fines.